InterSpanish public

 continue reading

-The Palacio de Lecumberri is a large building, formerly a prison, in the northeast of Mexico City, Mexico, which now houses the General National Archive.
+This is part 4 of the Leyenda Series The Palacio de Lecumberri is a large building, formerly a prison, in the northeast of Mexico City, Mexico, which now houses the General National Archive.
 Known in popular culture as The Black Palace of Lecumberri, it served as a penitentiary from 1900 to 1976.
 It was inaugurated by President Porfirio Díaz.
-The Diary of Lecumberri by Colombian Poet …
+The D…

 continue reading

-Yosemite National Park, one of the ecological treasures of the United States, is located in northern California.
+This is part 1 of the National Park Series Yosemite National Park, one of the ecological treasures of the United States, is located in northern California.
 The seven square miles (18 sq km) Yosemite Valley is the most popular part of the park.
 The park features granite monoliths, waterfalls, streams, and Giant Sequoias.
-Yosemite National Park offers breathtaking views, incredible rock forma…
+Yosemite National Park offer…

 continue reading